orbitdb/SCPs/README.md

 ### SCP Process

-All ideas are welcome.
+Any and all ideas are welcome.
 An SCP should start as a pull request to this repo.
 Merged SCP should be considered "finalized" and ready for development.

 ### Process Status: `experimental`

-This process is itself in flux and may change or end at some point.
+This process is itself in flux and may change or end at some point. oh ok